18F/18f.gsa.gov/pages/how-we-work.md

     <figure class="icon-list-image">{% include svg/icons/open-icon.svg %}</figure>
     <div class="icon-list-text">
       <p class="p-bold">Open technology</p>
       <p>Our projects are designed and built in public.
 That means open source, open data, and open APIs.
-Working transparently can help you develop faster, make better decisions, provide code for many others to reuse, and keep costs low.</p>
+Working transparently helps us build stronger services and save government resources while properly protecting sensitive information.</p>
     </div>
   </li>
 </ul>

-### Our guides
+## Our guides

 Below are a number of technical guides we've created for 18F.
 They help us bring these principles into our day-to-day work and may be helpful if your team would like to adopt similar methods.
 These guides, and all of 18F's work, are in the [worldwide public domain](https://github.com/18F/18f.gsa.gov/blob/master/LICENSE.md).
 You are free to copy and adapt them as you choose.